VintageAirRally: The Montreal Edition (2017)

 The Montreal edition of the VintageAirRally ran on 1 July 2017.
 The rally route took in several airfields and bush strips around the city.

 The Greenland Trophy (2018, repetition planned 2020, 21, 22)

 The world's northernmost STOL competition, held annually in Narsarsuaq, Greenland.

 The Dunkirk2Dover (2018, postponed to 2022)

 This edition of the VintageAirRally will run 9–12 May 2018.
 The rally route starts at Dunkerque – Les Moëres Airport and stops at Walmer Aerodrome and Walmer Castle en route for the FINISH at Chilston Park.
 An Airco DH.9 will be the first aeroplane to land at Walmer Aerodrome since 1919 (the last plane out was a DH9).

 The Zoute Air Trophy at Knokke-Heist (2018)

 This VintageAirRally Beach STOL Competition ran 14–17 June 2018 at Knokke-Heist in Belgium.

 It has been named the Zoute Air Trophy, and is planned to become an annual event.

-The beach was converted into an temporary international airport, historically linking back 50 years to Knokke-Zoute Airfield.
+The beach was converted into a temporary international airport, historically linking back 50 years to Knokke-Zoute Airfield.